qanx/singapore-olympiad/README.md

 Bernard: At first I didn't know when Cheryl's birthday is, but now I know.

-What this means: I was given a day that is unique in the remaining set, which allows me to deduce the month.
+What this means: I now know that Albert wasn't given either month with a unique day.
+I was given a day that is unique in the remaining set, which allows me to deduce the month.

 * July: **14**, 16
 * August: **14**, 15, 17